The best places to live in Nairobi

-Nairobi's most expensive areas tend to be those with top-class amenities and proximity to embassies and popular bars, restaurants and country clubs.
+Nairobi's most expensive areas tend to be those with top-class amenities and close proximity to embassies, popular bars, restaurants and country clubs.
 The variety of accommodation options and accessibility to some of the highest-rated private and international schools mean these areas are in high demand among expats.

-Runda is a self-contained neighbourhood north of the city centre which has a bit of a rural or natural touch thanks to the surrounding forests.
+Runda is a self-contained neighbourhood north of the city centre and surrounded by forests.
 The US Embassy and the UN complex are nearby, making this a convenient place to live for employees of these organisations.
 Accommodation in these areas usually comes in the form of large, modern houses on huge plots.
 Runda is popular with expats who have kids as there are several kindergartens, primary and secondary international schools nearby.
 The area is also accessible by both public and private transport.

-Muthaiga is often referred to as the 'Beverly Hills of Nairobi' as it is home to some of the richest Kenyans and most highly-paid expats.
-Most homes in Muthaiga are gated, so it is safe and secure with its 24-hour security patrol.
+Muthaiga is often referred to as the 'Beverly Hills of Nairobi' as it is home to some of the richest Kenyans and wealthy expats.
+Most homes in Muthaiga are gated and secure with 24-hour security patrol.
 Those with children appreciate living close to a selection of good international schools.
 Expats in Muthaiga also have access to great sport and recreation facilities at the area's country clubs.